 A small orange and black butterfly swooped over my head and fluttered its way to the tree above.
 Squinting in the sunlight, I looked into the branches, but it was gone.
 All I could see was a bunch of leaves browning in the late summer heat wave.

 But then the wind rustled the leaves, and the butterfly flickered to catch the cool breeze on her wings.
 Her vibrant wings shone against the dreary backdrop.

 God whispered into my heart that moment.A beautiful butterfly can be lost among the dying leaves if she looks like her surroundings.
 Click To Tweet

 A beautiful butterfly can be lost among the dying leaves if she closes up to look like her surroundings.
 It is only when she dares to open as a new creation that her beauty is obvious.

-The Butterfly Effect is to stand out as vibrantly alive in the midst of a dead world.
+The Butterfly Effect is when we stand out as vibrantly alive in the midst of a dead world.

-One tiny butterfly amidst was all the more beautiful because of the contrast between her and the surroundings.
+One tiny butterfly amidst a tree full of brown leaves was all the more beautiful because of the contrast between her and the surroundings.

 2 Corinthians 5:17 ESV “Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.”